yevhen/Nake/README.md

 Cmd($"echo {title}");               //        shell commands in the most succint way ...

-await $"docker rm {cid} .";         //    simply await the string to get it executed var (exitCode, output) =            //    and you can get the result of the execution await $"docker container ls";
+await $"docker rm {cid} .";         //    simply await the string to get it executed await $"docker container ls";       //    and you can get the result of the execution var result = await                  //   by using functionality provided by MedallionShell
+    Run($"docker container ls");    //     this includes fancy redirects and piping Write(result.StandardOutput);

 await $@"docker logs --tail 10 \    //         bash-style line continuations (\)
          {container}";              //        could be used with verbatim strings

+await "app 'quoted arg'"            //   use ' quote for arguments that contain spaces await "app 'quoted '' quote'"       //       '' quote to insert a single quote await $"app '{path}'"               //   you may quote interpolations that may contain space await $"app {path}"                 //     but Nake will do it automatically for you ;) await $"app arg\\;;;"               //   and MedallionShel will properly escape the arguments

 class Azure                         //  namespace declarations cannot be used with scripts, {                                   //  but could be easily emulated with class declarations